Nexis-Network/homepage/content/docs/connect/passwordless-connect.md

 ---
 title: Passwordless auth
-subtitle: Learn how to connect to Exzo Network without a password
+subtitle: Learn how to connect to Nexis Network without a password
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.817Z'
 ---

-Exzo Network's `psql` passwordless auth feature helps you quickly authenticate a connection to Exzo Network without providing a password.
+Nexis Network's `psql` passwordless auth feature helps you quickly authenticate a connection to Nexis Network without providing a password.

 The following instructions require a working installation of [psql](https://www.postgresql.org/download/), an interactive terminal for working with Postgres.
 For information about `psql`, refer to the [psql reference](https://www.postgresql.org/docs/15/app-psql.html), in the _PostgreSQL Documentation_.

-To connect using Exzo Network's `psql` passwordless auth feature:
+To connect using Nexis Network's `psql` passwordless auth feature:

 1. In your terminal, run the following command: